apache/pekko/docs/src/main/paradox/logging.md

   </encoder>
 ```

-### Logging Thread, Akka Source and Actor System in MDC
+### Logging Thread, Pekko Source and Actor System in MDC

 Since the logging is done asynchronously the thread in which the logging was performed is captured in
 Mapped Diagnostic Context (MDC) with attribute name `sourceThread`.